What do Medicare Beneficiary Identifiers (MBIs) mean for States?

-If you’re a state Medicaid agency in any state, the District of Columbia, or a U.S. territory, you need to get ready to use the new Medicare Beneficiary Identifier (MBI) for your beneficiaries with Medicare and Medicaid.
+If you’re a State Medicaid Agency in any state, the District of Columbia, or a U.S. territory, you need to be using Medicare Beneficiary Identifiers (MBIs) for your beneficiaries who are dually eligible for both Medicare and Medicaid.

-We plan to have a transition period where you can use either the HICN or the MBI to exchange data with us.
-The transition period will begin no earlier than April 1, 2018 and run through December 31, 2019.
+There's a transition period where providers, plans, beneficiaries, and other partners can use either the HICN or the MBI to exchange data with us.
+The transition period started on April 1, 2018 and will run through December 31, 2019.

-- Page last Modified: 07/19/2017 6:52 PM
+- Page last Modified: 04/30/2019 9:05 AM

 - Help with File Formats and Plug-Ins